s15n/par-lang/docs/src/introduction.md

 This reference contains not only the complete grammar and specification of Par but also an extensive collection of examples, explanations and best practices.

-When you're done reading this introduction, just go on to the chapter about [types](types.md), this is where the interesting stuff begins.

 ## Overview

 Par is a multi-layer language with an intermediate representation in itself.